 Define metadata.
 Survey the metadata elements listed in S-100 for their appropriateness to the data product and its allowed packaging and delivery methods.
 Define appropriate values and restrictions for the metadata elements listed in S-100.
 Consider whether additional product-specific metadata elements are needed.

 Define the data format.
 Select an appropriate data format.
 S-100 provides for 3 standard delivery formats (ISO 8211, GML, and HDF5).
-Define format-imposed items (e.g., embedded header metadata).
-Prepare format-specific artefacts if necessary (e.g., GML “application schema” XSD files for the GML format).
+Define format-imposed items (for example embedded header metadata).
+Prepare format-specific artefacts if necessary (for example GML “application schema” XSD files for the GML format).

-Develop the Data Classification and Encoding Guide.
+Develop the Data Classification and Encoding Guide (DCEG).
 The DCEG is intended for cartographers, editors, and data encoders, rather than application developers or OEMs, and should be written from that perspective.
-A DCEG should contain enough overview and general material about basic concepts such as data types, features, information types, associations, etc., to give its intended audience a basic grounding in the concepts they will need to apply, but its main focus should be on what to encode in the data product, and how to encode it.
+A DCEG should contain enough overview and general material about basic concepts such as data types, features, information types, associations, etc, to give its intended audience a basic grounding in the concepts they will need to apply; but its main focus should be on what to encode in the data product, and how to encode it.

 Define portrayal symbols and rules.
 Determine the symbols to be used for portrayal and the rules for generating displays from the data product.
-This means deciding which features should be displayed, which combinations of attribute values or associated data objects should be assigned distinct symbols, and which pre-existing symbols and colours can be reused and which need to be defined.
+This means deciding which features should be displayed; which combinations of attribute values or associated data objects should be assigned distinct symbols; and which pre-existing symbols and colours can be reused and which need to be defined.
 It also includes defining the new elements in the appropriate formats.

 Registration of portrayal elements.
-Propose any new portrayal components (e.g., symbols, colour tokens, line styles, area fills, etc.) to the portrayal register in the GI Registry using the IHO GI Registry interface.
+Propose any new portrayal components (for example symbols, colour tokens, line styles, area fills, etc) to the portrayal register in the GI Registry using the IHO GI Registry interface.
 Follow up on any returned proposals or queries from the Registry Manager or Domain Control Body.

 Develop the Portrayal Catalogue(s).
 Prepare a Portrayal Catalogue (or Catalogues) for the features and information types which are intended to be displayed in the intended application domain(s) and usage scenario(s).
 This consists of encoding the rules in the appropriate portrayal language using the symbols determined in step (8).